DIY Father’s Day Award Ribbons

 Change the file size to 5.5″ wide and you are ready to cut your decorative tags on white cardstock.
 While using your Cricut, create 3-4 circles that are 2″ wide and cut those from colored cardstock.

-Step Two: Cut and score the strips of paper.
+Step Two: Cut and score strips of paper for the medallions.

-Each award ribbon is made from two paper medallions, paper circles, a decorative tag, and paper ribbons.
+Each award ribbon is made with two medallions, a large and small one stacked together.

 I made three different versions of these ribbons for the tutorial so you can see just how many different ways there are to make these.
 Below are the paper dimensions I used for each.